bastiscode/spell_check/REPRODUCE.rst

     Using the ``train_slurm_<task>.sh`` scripts to reproduce results is only possible on a SLURM cluster since they call the ``train.sh`` script using SLURMs sbatch command.

-Once you finished training you can evaluate the models on the projects benchmarks that are available under ``/nfs/students/sebastian-walter/masters_thesis/benchmarks``.
+Once you finished training you can evaluate the models on the projects' benchmarks that are available under ``/nfs/students/sebastian-walter/masters_thesis/benchmarks``.

 .. _here: https://github.com/bastiscode/spell_check/tree/main/spell_checking/configs/train